sellerie/leu-terminal/readme.rst

 Leu
 ===

-Leu is a little command line tool to query a popular translation service.
+Leu is a little command line tool to query dict.leo.org.

 Getting started